Chart Color Schemes

 Moil is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Moil, dwelling structures were composed of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Darwin metro's 68.4% houses and 31.6% other dwellings.
-Home ownership in Moil stood at 25.1%, with mortgaged dwellings at 39.9% and rented ones at 35.0%.
+The dwelling structure in Moil, as per the latest Census, consisted of 86.4% houses and 13.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
+Home ownership in Moil stood at 25.1%, with the rest of dwellings either mortgaged (39.9%) or rented (35.0%).
 The median monthly mortgage repayment was $1,950, below Darwin metro's average of $2,028.
-The median weekly rent in Moil was recorded as $310, lower than Darwin metro's $350.
-Nationally, Moil's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were substantially lower at $310 versus the national figure of $375.
+The median weekly rent figure in Moil was $310, compared to Darwin metro's $350.
+Nationally, Moil's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing